CPR Online

 We want to ensure that no one dies through lack of first aid provision.

-That’s why we set up the CPR Network; to ensure that everyone has access to basic life support training in person, online or by using our Resource Hub to give you the confidence to respond in an emergency.
+That’s why we set up the CPR Online hub; to ensure that everyone has access to basic life support training in person, online or by using our Resource Hub to give you the confidence to respond in an emergency.

 Every body is not the same, but CPR is for everybody